Jxl-s/resume-builder/README.md

-# AI Resume Builder
+# 📝 AI Resume Builder

-A resume builder website made using Next.JS, React, and Tailwind CSS, making use of AI to enhance and generate bullet points.
+A web-based resume builder application made using Next.JS, React, and Tailwind CSS, making use of AI to enhance and generate bullet points.

 This project is composed of two parts:

 -   A web application using Next.JS
 -   A small Flask server to handle LLM requests

+## Features

+-   **Resume Builder**: Create a clean resume through an intuitive interface.
+-   **AI Helper**: Generate suggestions and new bullet points for your resume using AI.
+They can be tailored to a certain job posting.
+-   **Exporting**: Export your resume as a PDF.

 ## Demo

 A limited demo is available on Vercel.
 Features requiring the LLM and the headless browser are disabled.
-For downloading resumes, you can print the page as PDF, and it'll work just fine.
+For downloading resumes through the demo, you can print the page as PDF using default margins, and it'll work normally.

 https://resume-builder-green-five.vercel.app